 This text had a profound impact on famed occultist Aleister Crowley, who claimed to have experienced several supernatural occurrences after embarking on the ritual, and on the Hermetic Order of the Golden Dawn, a 19th-century British magical order.
 Crowley later used the book as the foundation for his own system of magic.

-You can find the books on the left bar of this blog.
+You can find the books on the left and right bars of this blog.